 The Importance of Becoming a Certified Women-Owned Business

 Continued business success and growth doesn’t just happen.
 It takes preparation, presence, and commitment.
-A winning path comes only with ongoing education and a nimble mindset that allows an entrepreneur, owner, or leader to look at the business from both inside and out to find ways to improve.
+A winning path is paved with ongoing education and a nimble mindset that allows an entrepreneur, owner, or leader to look at the business from all angles to find ways to improve.
 One such way is a women-owned business certification.
 This certification would give you access to resources, networks, and opportunities that can help stimulate your company’s growth.

 - Third-party certification provides opportunities that are not otherwise available.

 - Supplier diversity programs help women-owned businesses gain access to opportunity.

 - Take advantage of networking groups to continue to learn and grow.

 Traditionally, women- and minority-owned businesses have had a much smaller share of supplier contracts for many reasons, including the lack of women- and minority-owned companies.
 The Federal government is working to help level the playing field for business owners by committing 5% of federal contracts to women-owned small businesses.1 Additionally, many businesses, including KeyBank, recognize the disparity and have created supplier diversity programs to ensure that diverse suppliers have opportunities to compete for contracts.

 KeyBank’s Supplier Diversity program has long-focused on being both intentional and inclusive regarding all products and services offered by the enterprise.
 In fact, since 2001, KeyBank has awarded more than $1 billion to diverse suppliers.2 Across the company, Key’s Supplier Diversity Champions help drive positive outcomes for diverse suppliers for their Lines of Business.
 Key continues to deliver robust reporting and metrics to increase spend visibility, help departments identify opportunities, and drive accountability across the organization.